lorenzoh/DataLoaders.jl/docs/status.md

 - `shuffle` and `datasubset` work inplace
 - errors on workers or main thread lead to interrupt of both
 - compatible with `ObsDim`s

+## ToDo

+- fix collation for data containers that don't support `getobs!`